Information for Clinicians

 We conducted a feasibility study before starting the main trial.
 A feasibility study is used to help us to understand the acceptability to parents and clinicians of the proposed trial.
 It will help us to design a project that is as parent and patient centred as possible.

-The project included doctors and clinicians looking after babies with oesophageal atresia, families of such babies and others who are involved in their care to explore what is important to them and whether they would be willing to take part in a trial.
-This was done through questionnaires and focus groups with medical and nursing practitioners.
+The project included 51 clinicians looking after babies with oesophageal atresia abd 18 families of such babies to explore what is important to them and whether they would be willing to take part in a trial.
+This was done through a combination of interviews, an online survey and focus groups.

 The study explored trial feasibility and acceptability, design aspects and additional clinical questions, such as equipoise of clinicians, willingness of clinicians to approach parents and practitioner training needs.

-About 20 parents with infants born with oesophageal atresia, as well as around 50 practitioners were involved.
-Overall, our findings suggest the trial is acceptable to parents and practitioners, with recommendations for changes to the protocol, information materials and site training package.
+Overall, our findings indicated that the trial is acceptable to parents and practitioners, and gave some recommendations for changes to the protocol, information materials and site training package.

 The TOAST Trial